dotnet/fsharp/tests/fsharp/readme.md

 singleNegTest (testConfig "typecheck/sigs") "neg1"
 ```

-If you want to update all the baseline files, you can also use the convenience script `update.base.line.with.actuals.fsx`, note that the .bslpp will need to have their preprocess peculiarities been edited back in (or reverted) when using it.
+If you want to update all the baseline files, you can also use the convenience script `update.base.line.with.actuals.fsx`, note that the .bslpp will need to have their preprocess peculiarities edited back in (or reverted) when using it.

 ## FSharp.Build.UnitTests